NuketheWhales7/Payroll/README.md

 # Payroll
-a payroll hardcoded in JAVA
+A payroll hardcoded in JAVA